jinghua000/jsonify-storage/api-docs/jsonify-storage.md

 ## jsonify-storage package

-Just jsonify the payload for local and session storage.
+Jsonify the payload for local and session storage.

 ## Interfaces